Paul Taylor (comedian)

-Paul Taylor (born 11 October 1986 in Chelmsford) is a British-Irish comedian.
-He moved to Paris in 2009 and started doing stand-up in 2013.
-Paul Taylor is known in France for his TV series on Canal+, What the Fuck France, What's Up France? and Stereotrip, but he got his onstage debut with his show #Franglais (2016-2019).
-Paul Taylor played his second show, So British (ou presque), from 2019 to June 2022.
-His third show, Bisoubye x, is scheduled for January 2023.
+Paul Taylor (born 11 October 1986) is an English comedian.
+He moved to Paris in 2009 and started doing stand-up comedy in 2013.
+Taylor is known in France for his TV series on Canal+, What the Fuck France, What's Up France? and Stereotrip, but he got his onstage debut with his show #Franglais (2016–2019).
+He played his second show, So British (ou presque), from 2019 to June 2022 and his third show, Bisoubye x, from January 2023 to January 2024.

 Biography

-Paul Taylor was born in Chelmsford, England.
-His father is English and his mother is Irish but Paul grew up in Switzerland (from 2 to 4 years old) and in France until he was 9 years old.
+Taylor was born in Chelmsford, England.
+His father is English and his mother is Irish, but Paul grew up in Switzerland (from 2 to 4 years old) and in France, until he was 9 years old.
 Because of his upbringing, he speaks French with no discernible foreign accent.
-Paul then moved back to England after his parents separated.
+Taylor then moved back to England after his parents separated.

-Paul Taylor studied languages at university in London – he can speak English, French and Spanish fluently.
+Taylor studied languages at university in London – he is fluent English, French and Spanish.
 After his studies, he got a job at Apple.
 Three years after being hired, he became a trainer for Apple employees abroad.
-He moved to Paris when he was 23, and decided then to "get up on stage and make people laugh."
-As he recalled in his show #Franglais, he quit Apple without any unemployment benefits, which is quite unusual in France.
+He moved to Paris when he was 23, and then decided to "get up on stage and make people laugh."
+As he recalled in his show #Franglais, he quit Apple without any unemployment benefits, unusual for France.

 Media debut

 While at university, Taylor was an extra in The Oxford Murders.
 What made him known to a larger audience was the online video La Bise (referring to the cheek kisses used as a greeting in France).
-The video, which was made to promote a night of English language humor in Paris, was uploaded on 1 January 2016, and has now more than 3 million views.
+The video, which was made to promote a night of English language humour in Paris, was uploaded on 1 January 2016, and has now more than 3 million views.
 Filmed in a sequence shot, La Bise mocked this French tradition, and served as a model for Taylor's show What the Fuck France? episodes.

 Television

 Thanks to the success of La Bise, watched over a million times in a few days on YouTube, Canal+ contacted Paul Taylor the week following its release, offering him to develop a regular short program along the same format.
 What the Fuck France? was then broadcast on Canal+.
 The three-minute short comedy show debuted in September 2016, and ran for 34 episodes in which Taylor humorously dissects the peculiarities of French life, as seen through an expat's eyes.
 What the Fuck France? was one of the first shows broadcast in English on a French network.

 A second program, also broadcast on Canal+, was released in 2017 in a similar format: What's Up France?
-This time, Taylor dissected and analysed the French news in 14 episodes.
+This time, Taylor dissected and analyzed the French news in 14 episodes.

 Finally, a third show was created in 2018 with Canal+.
 Stereotrip (a contraction of stereotype and roadtrip) reviews the clichés and stereotypes associated with Italy, Switzerland, Spain, Sweden, Germany, and England in six 45-minute episodes.